NatLee/youtube-redirect-player/README.md

 And its use flask and websocket as backend.
 You can play video anywhere cause the playlist and history will be transferred with websocket.

+> This is a side project extended with my other repo [youtube-video-redirector](https://github.com/NatLee/Youtube-Video-Redirector)

 ## Table

 `Playlist` has split into 3 tables.